 Policy Statements and Clinical Reports

-The webinars in this 5-part series focus on primary and specialty care for patients with Duchenne muscular dystrophy (DMD).
-Through this webinar series, pediatricians will be better informed about emerging therapies related to the care and management of patients with DMD.
+The webinars in this 5-part education series focus on primary and specialty care for patients with Duchenne muscular dystrophy (DMD).
+Through this education series, pediatricians will be better informed about emerging therapies related to the care and management of patients with DMD.
 Further, they will be able to identify common issues affecting children with DMD.
 Finally, emphasis is placed on the valuable role of both primary care medical home and sub-specialty providers in coordinating effective treatment for patients with DMD.

 Duchenne Muscular Dystrophy: Diagnosis, Primary Care and Emergency Room Care